When to send an invoice

 2. Incomplete vendor details

 When you invoice a client, they’ll need your contact information, including your name, business name, address, phone number and email address.
-Most importantly, you need the correct details about how you will receive the payment.
-For example, if you’re getting paid via bank transfer, put your bank details on the invoice.
+Most importantly, you need correct details so that clients can pay you correctly.
+For example, you should put your correct bank details on an invoice if you’re getting paid via bank transfer.

 3. No purchase order number

 A purchase order number speeds up the payment process.
-It shows a company, their accountant or their accounting department that this payment has been approved.
+It shows your client or client’s accountant that this payment has been approved.
 Without this number, the approval of this payment may be blocked.

 4. Incorrect totals